AmirMustafa/Node-JS-Unit-Testing/README.md

 Run mocha users.test <br/>

-b.
 Catch error if there is one

 ```
 it("should catch error if there is one", (done) => {